Jayfeather233/CPP_project2/readme.md

 ## Part 4 - Difficulties & Solutions

-Use `long long` to store the result.
+Use `expression tree` to store and calculate the expression.
+Use `big_number` to store very big numbers(integer and float).
+Use `map` to store variables.